Product set growth in virtual subgroups of mapping class groups: Growth in acylindrically hyperbolic groups

 \begin{rem} It follows from \Cref{Bottleneck} that a quasi-tree with bottleneck constant $\Delta\geqslant 0$ is $\Delta$-hyperbolic. \end{rem}

-A key property of hyperbolic spaces is the following result of Gromov, which essentially states that every finite subset of a hyperbolic space can be approximated by an $\mathbb{R}$-tree, with error dependent on the number of points being approximated.
+A key property of hyperbolic spaces is Gromov's tree approximation lemma, which essentially states that every finite subset of a hyperbolic space can be approximated by an $\mathbb{R}$-tree, with error dependent on the number of points being approximated.
+In quasi-trees this approximation is uniform, in the sense that the error does not depend on the subset being approximated.